mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_lessons.html.md

 The type `Int32 {1:10}` is called a constrained type.
 The syntax `{1:10}` is called a range expression.
 These topics are discussed in depth in the Schema chapter.

+The field definition of `level` in schema `BreakoutConfig` is `Int32  level`.
+In order to be a valid constraint, the placeholder definition for `level` must be conformant to the field definition.
+This means the types must be identical.
+Also the range expression on the placeholder must specify a subset of the values on the field definition.
+If there is no range expression on the field definition, the maximum range of values for the type is assumed, so any valid range expression on the placeholder would be valid.

 ### Example